Liamarii/SeleniumTesting/README.md

 # SeleniumTesting

 ## Summary
-This is an example of a C# NUnit test with SpecFlow which creates a unique account on an automation test site and then checks it can log in.
+This is an example C# NUnit test with SpecFlow which creates a unique account on an automation test site and then checks it can log in.

 ## Description
 The framework is written in C# following a page object model design pattern and uses NUnit with SpecFlow